 How To: Read and write shapefile and dBASE files encoded in various code pages

-What does the dbfDefault setting do?
 By setting a code page value in the system registry, users are able to read and write shapefile and dBASE files encoded in that code page.
 For example, users can export a shapefile encoded in OEM by setting the code page registry value to OEM.
 Users can also read shapefiles and dBASE files that do not have the code page information stored in the file as long as users know which code page the file is encoded in.

-Why set the dbfDefault?
-When opening a shapefile and dBASE file in ArcGIS Desktop, the Desktop programs look at the Language Driver ID (LDID) in the header of a dBASE file, or an associated *.CPG file, which are both used to define the code page and help determine the code page of the file that is read.
-Based on the code page information it retrieves, ArcGIS for Desktop displays the strings accordingly by performing a code page conversion if it is necessary.
+When opening a shapefile and dBASE file in ArcMap, ArcCatalog, and ArcGIS Pro, the applications look at the Language Driver ID (LDID) in the header of a dBASE file, or an associated *.CPG file, which are both used to define the code page and help determine the code page of the file that is read.
+Based on the code page information it retrieves, ArcGIS Desktop displays the strings accordingly by performing a code page conversion if it is necessary.
 If a dBASE file lacks an LDID or a .CPG file, it assumes the file is encoded in the Windows (ANSI/Multi-byte) code page.

 If the Desktop programs read a dBASE file encoded in OEM but the file does not contain any code page information or does not have an LDID or a .CPG file, the characters do not display correctly.
 This is because the Desktop programs assume the file is encoded in the ANSI code page since it cannot find the code page information, while the file is actually being encoded in OEM.
 This means ArcGIS treats the OEM file as being encoded in ANSI, which causes an incorrect display of 8-bit characters stored in the file.

 Most shapefiles and dBASE files should have the code page information stored in the file.
-Some programs, such as Microsoft Access 2000 and Excel 2000, encode dBASE files in OEM but do not include the code page information in the LDID, so ArcGIS does not read the files correctly.
+Some programs, such as Microsoft Access and Excel, encode dBASE files in OEM but do not include the code page information in the LDID, so ArcGIS does not read the files correctly.
 To avoid this problem, users can set the dbfDefault to the appropriate code page before opening a file that lacks the code page information.

 How does the dbfDefault work?

 The 'dbfDefault' setting in the system registry defines the code page to which a shapefile and dBASE file export.
 The code page of a shapefile and dBASE file that are created in ArcGIS Desktop are encoded to the code page defined by the system registry's 'dbfDefault' value.
-For example, if 'dbfDefault' is set to OEM, shapefile and dBASE files created in ArcMap, ArcCatalog, and ArcToolbox are encoded in OEM.
+For example, if 'dbfDefault' is set to OEM, shapefile and dBASE files created in ArcMap, ArcCatalog, and ArcGIS Pro are encoded in OEM.
 Alternatively, if 'dbfDefault' is set to ANSI, shapefile and dBASE files are encoded in ANSI.

-If users have the dbfDefault value set to a certain code page, all shapefiles and dBASE files exported in ArcGIS are encoded in that code page.
+Note: If users have the dbfDefault value set to a certain code page, all shapefiles and dBASE files exported in ArcGIS are encoded in that code page.
 All shapefiles and dBASE files that do not have the code page information are assumed to be in that code page as well.
 Therefore, it is important to set the dbfDefault value back to its default value (no value) when the task completes.